xerocross/fu/README.md

 ## functions

 This is a list of the available functions and their signatures and return types.
-To use them, import the module. ``const futil = require("xerocross.functional-util");``.
+To use them, import the module. ``const futil = require("xerocross.fu");``.
 Then to access a function, say "array.joinRight", you call ``futil.array.joinRight``.

 None of these functions mutate the input data.